 My main research focuses on behavioral operations, studying issues of supply chain coordination, information sharing and human-algorithm interaction.
 I am also interested in sustainability and social responsibility in supply chains and have worked on topics related to global health supply chains and humanitarian logistics.
 In terms of research methodologies, I combine analytical modeling with experiments and secondary data.

-Before joining Tilburg University, I served as an assistant professor at VU Amsterdam, and as a research fellow (post-doc) at European Business School (Germany).
+Before joining Tilburg University, I worked as assistant professor at VU Amsterdam, and as research fellow (post-doc) at European Business School (Germany).
 I received my M. Eng. and PhD in Logistics and Supply Chain Management from MIT-Zaragoza Logistics Program (Spain).
-As a doctoral student, I spent time at MIT, Harvard Kennedy School of Government, University of Minnesota (USA) and University of Pompeu Fabra (Spain).
-Before joining academia, I worked as a logistics and procurement specialist for the private sector and the Greek Ministry of Transport.
+I also spent time at MIT, Harvard, University of Minnesota (USA) and University of Pompeu Fabra (Spain).
+Before joining academia, I worked as logistics and procurement specialist for the private sector and the Greek Ministry of Transport.

 My research has been published in leading journals such as Production and Operations Management, Decision Sciences Journal and European Journal of Operational Research.
 I have received several research awards including the POM Skinner Best Paper Award 2016.